+Summer tree care is all about managing tree insects and keeping tree root systems hydrated.
 Many of the tree pests identified in the Ross Tree Insect Calendar in the spring can become infestations under the right conditions.
 Property owners with a tree insect problem, please check out the tree insect calendar to identify the bugs in your trees.
-Ross Tree’s General Manager discusses summer tree and lawn care issues in the video below.
+Ross Tree’s General Manager discusses summer tree care issues in the video below

 Pruning Young Trees